joshhsoj1902/helm-crd/ISSUE.md

 ```
 (The only thing updated here was the label on the crd `kubectl describe crd foos`)

 This becomes more important in 1.11 where multiple versions of a CRD can be defined in a single file.
-One danger I've noticed with this workaround is that changing the Accepted Names can result in a bad state.

 ### Workaround 2 - pre-hooks